 I missed that memo in elementary school and remember spending so much time memorizing the times tables.

 I’m not going to let my kids miss the memo.
 They’re still going to have to do the memorization work, but maybe it will come easier for them if they realize they’re just skip counting.

 Besides multiplication, there are some other advantages to being a pro at skip counting.

-- It also helps a lot when adding and subtracting – especially when doing it in your head.
-Skip counting is just one more shortcut they can use when coming up with the right answer.
+It also helps a lot when adding and subtracting – especially when doing it in your head.
+Skip counting is just one more shortcut your kids can use when coming up with the right answer.